Tender, flavorful Instant Pot green beans make a quick and easy side!

 While I love southern style green beans, I typically don’t prepare them that way because of the time requirement.

 That is, until I decided to try making them in the Instant Pot.
-You all know how much I love this dear appliance.

-So when I came across this recipe from Happy Belly Foodie, I knew I had to give it a try.
-They seemed like the perfect side dish to accompany my pressure cooker chicken and dumplings, and my hunch was on point.
-I might as well have been at Cracker Barrel! 🙂
+The result was the perfect side dish to accompany my pressure cooker chicken and dumplings–I might as well have been at Cracker Barrel! 🙂

 I adapted the recipe a bit, using frozen green beans instead of fresh, because that’s what I had on hand, and they turned out great!